usnistgov/ppdiffuse/README.md

 #### Entropy
 ![entropy](./docs/entropy.jpg)
 The entropy controls extend the calculator to treat tethered polyelectrolytes (*i.e.* when translocation is known to be impossible).
 + The entropy function is rather different in the tethered case, and turning on the tethering option applies the appropriate entropy function.
+Note that this function uses the "Kuhn length" parameter in the [sequence](#sequence) panel.
 + The tether length is a sensitive parameter that sets the maximum extension of the tethered polyelectrolyte.

 #### Custom quasipotential elements